ameba23/lowtechnetwork/docs/tech_open_source.md

 ## window managers

-* [i3](http://i3wm.org/) - great tiling window manager.  tiling window managers allow more keyboard rather than mouse control.  once you get used to it is difficult to imagine ever going back to floating windows.  i3 has good support for multi-monitor systems.
+* [i3](http://i3wm.org/) - great tiling window manager.  tiling window managers allow more keyboard rather than mouse control.
+If you find yourself rarly using the mouse and using keyboard shortcuts to switch windows (eg: Alt+Tab) its time to switch to a tiliing window manager.  once you get used to it is difficult to imagine ever going back to floating windows.  i3 has good support for multi-monitor systems.
 [Configuring i3](http://blog.tunnelshade.in/2014/05/making-i3-beautiful.html) [i3status: Generates status bar to use with i3bar, dzen2 or xmobar ](https://github.com/Gravemind/i3status)
 * [dwm] another great tiling window manager.  very lightweight.
 * [Openbox](http://openbox.org/) a basic floating window manager - you can install additional features yourself, making it very customisable